Common Name: Flowering Rush

-Flowering rush is native to Eurasia and was first found in 1897 in eastern Canada and since then it has spread across the country.
-It was introduced as an aquatic ornamental species that was planted in and around water features.
+Flowering rush is native to Eurasia and was first found in Eastern Canada and since then it has spread across the country.
+It was introduced as an aquatic ornamental species that were planted in and around water features.

-The purple to white flowers are arranged in a characteristic umbel that sits the end of a long leafless, round flowering stalk.
+The purple to white flowers are arranged in a characteristic umbel (umbrella shape - a flower cluster in which stalks of nearly equal length spring from a common center and form a flat or curved surface) that sits at the end of a long leafless, round flowering stalk.
 Each flower is 2-2.5 cm in diameter and gives off a bitter almond scent.

-The basal leaves are long and linear and have a characteristic triangular cross-section.
+The leaves all grow directly from the ground and are long and linear and have a characteristic triangular cross-section.

 Flowering rush is an aquatic perennial species that can grow up to 90 cm tall and is often found along lakeshores and canals.